cosmos/cosmos-sdk/docs/sdk/core/app2.md

 	cdc.RegisterInterface((*sdk.Msg)(nil), nil)
 	cdc.RegisterConcrete(MsgSend{}, "example/MsgSend", nil)
 	cdc.RegisterConcrete(MsgIssue{}, "example/MsgIssue", nil)
+	crypto.RegisterAmino(cdc)
 	return cdc
 }
 ```

+Note: We also register the types in the `tendermint/tendermint/crypto` module so that `crypto.PubKey`
+and `crypto.Signature` are encoded/decoded correctly.

 Amino supports encoding and decoding in both a binary and JSON format.
 See the [codec API docs](https://godoc.org/github.com/tendermint/go-amino#Codec) for more details.